Atlantic Treaty Association and Youth Atlantic Treaty Association

 The Council comprises Bureau members plus up to three delegates from each of the ATA Member, Associate Member and Observer Member associations.
 The ATA allows the Council to take action on its behalf, with the recommendation of the Bureau and the approval of the Assembly.
 The Council holds two meetings a year: once at NATO Headquarters and once in a host country.

 The Youth Atlantic Treaty Association is officially part of the ATA.
 It serves as the youth division of the ATA and has its own structure, activities and programmes.
+Similarly to the ATA, there are separate national youth divisions.

 The Committee of Patrons